 They come twisted together is a neat skein, but as you un-twist the skein into a loop it falls into two separate skeins of yarn and you’re ready-to-go.
 It is a Twingles yarn that I am using in the project at the top of the page, which you don’t want to read about when I can continue to wax lyrical about my Jumbo Ball Winder (for winding jumbo balls), I am sure.

 I didn’t need a Jumbo ball winder, but after some evilBay stalking for the last couple of weeks that is the one that appeared for the princely sum of £10, and that’s what turned up with the postman yesterday.
-Now, rarely is Craig set alight by much in the world of knitting (Kaffe Fassett news aside) but I believe that even he was really quite impressed by the Brother Jumbo Ball Winder (for winding jumbo balls).
-In fact he is standing here now saying how well made it is and admiring the smooth action.
-Maybe it is the engineering instinct that is encouraged in young boys bought Meccano sets and similar toys, but it is rather joyous to find a relatively simple hand-powered machine that does a good job; and this does.
-We made it work its magic on some Koigu:
+Maybe it is the engineering instinct that is encouraged in people who were bought Meccano sets and similar toys, but it is rather joyous to find a relatively simple hand-powered machine that does a good job; and this does.
+I made it work its magic on some Koigu:

 The very basic instruction leaflet that came with the Jumbo Ball Winder (for winding jumbo balls) said that it produces centre-pull skeins.
 Now, I have never actually used a centre-pull skein because I didn’t know that you could knit from the centre of the skein when I learned to knit and so just became accustomed from knitting from the outside of my ball of yarn.
 When I joined Ravelry, however, I read many people talking about how great centre-pull skeins were.
 The ball doesn’t roll around as you knit, it stops the yarn from getting dirty (this always confused me a little – my yarn doesn’t, as far as I am aware, get very dirty as I knit, but if the outside of the yarn were to get dirty I always imagined these centre-pull skeins of yarn producing yard after yard of pristine, beautiful clean yarn until the final, presumably filthy, outer layers.